October 30, 2025

 For Canadian government:

-- Any future submarine contract with Hanwha occurs with proven awareness of documented risks
+• Any future submarine contract with Hanwha occurs with strong indication of awareness of documented risks

 For ADEX exhibitors and defense contractors:

-- 105-view spike during email campaign proves significant percentage of 135 recipients reviewed documentation
+• 105-view spike during email campaign suggests significant percentage of 135 recipients may have reviewed documentation

-- Future partnerships occur with documented awareness of institutional capture risks, trafficking networks, and weapons systems integrity concerns
+• Future partnerships occur with indication of awareness of institutional capture risks, trafficking networks, and weapons systems integrity concerns

 For APEC member economies:

-- Deep engagement (5 pages/visitor) from member economy IPs during summit proves officials reviewed censorship documentation
+• Deep engagement (5 pages/visitor) from countries correlated with member economies during summit suggests officials may have reviewed censorship documentation

-- Three documented suppression incidents establish pattern of diplomatic suppression
+• Three documented suppression incidents demonstrate pattern of diplomatic suppression

-- Future economic/diplomatic engagement occurs with proven awareness of authoritarian tactics
+• Future economic/diplomatic engagement occurs with indication of awareness of authoritarian tactics

 The Combination of Surveillance and Suppression Reveals Institutional Awareness Paired With Efforts to Limit Public Visibility